fiatjaf/nocomment/README.md

 - `data-relays='["wss://my.custom.relay", "..."]'`, a JSON list of relay URLs to use instead of the default ones;
 - `data-skip="/"`, a path of your website to skip rendering the widgets in.
 The default is `"/"`.
+- `data-owner='hex public key'`, a string with the post owner's public key in hex format.

 Custom CSS variables for styling: